 Suzanne Wanders Delhi contains affiliate links.
 If you make a purchase using one of the links below, I may receive compensation at no extra cost to you.
 I only recommend products and services I use and trust.
 Read my disclaimer for more information.

 Keep in mind yoga in India is not just about exercise, it’s a way of life.
-I’m not going to get into the principles of Indian yoga, but don’t be surprised if a yoga class in Delhi is not only about moving from one asana to the next.
+I’m not going to get into the principles of Indian yoga, but don’t be surprised if a yoga class in Delhi is not just about moving from one asana to the next.
 It will probably include breathing techniques and meditation.

 The Best Yoga Classes in South Delhi